-Weather: You may be lucky enough to encounter warm, dry weather over the whole route and enjoy dry paths and tremendous views, but you must be prepared because the weather can change for crossings are from 10:00 to 12:00 and quickly.
+Weather: You may be lucky enough to encounter warm, dry weather over the whole route and enjoy dry paths and tremendous views, but you must be prepared because the weather can change quickly.
 Good clothing and waterproofs are essential, but don't forget you sunhat, sunblock and shorts!